-20.1.45 Unified Messaging-IMAP Integration
+20.1.39 Unified Messaging-IMAP Integration

 By configuring an IMAP account, subscribers can access the contents of their mailboxes through an e-mail client.
 All that is necessary is an e-mail client that supports IMAP4.
 With IMAP integration, users can do the following:

 - Play back voice messages

-- View received fax messages

-- Save voice and fax message data to their PCs
+- Save voice message data to their PCs

-- Delete voice and fax messages
+- Delete voice messages

-- KX-NSU201, KX-NSU205, KX-NSU210, KX-NSU220 or KX-NSU299 (Activation Key for Unified Messaging E-mail Notification) is required to use this feature.
-One activation key is required for each mailbox that will be used with this feature. - PBX resources are required to access the Unified Messaging system.
+- PBX resources are required to access the Unified Messaging system.
 To reduce the possibility that PBX performance will be affected, the account in the e-mail client that is set up to access the subscriber's mailbox should be set to off-line mode.
-For details about off-line mode, refer to the e-mail client's documentation. - New voice messages and fax messages can be sent as attachments to e-mails to a separate e-mail account (→ 20.1.58 Unified Messaging-Message Waiting Notification-E-mail Device). - A tool for users to help manage IMAP connections in Microsoft Outlook is available.
-A link to where users can download the tool is provided in Web Maintenance Console. - $\rightarrow$ "Unified Message-Unified Messaging Plug in" in 8.2.1 Users-Add User-Single User
+For details about off-line mode, refer to the e-mail client's documentation. - New voice messages can be sent as attachments to e-mails to a separate e-mail account (→ 20.1.52 Unified Messaging-Message Waiting Notification-E-mail Device). - A tool for users to help manage IMAP connections in Microsoft Outlook is available.
+A link to where users can download the tool is provided in Web Maintenance Console. - → "Unified Message-Unified Messaging Plug in" in 8.2.1 Users-Add User-Single User

-5.11 Programming E-mail Integration for UM Voice/Fax Messages
+5.10 Programming E-mail Integration for UM Voice

+'''

-20.1.2 UM Configuration-[1-2] Mailbox Settings-Full Setting-Mailbox Parameters- A Mailbox Password (Message client)
+20.1.2 UM Configuration-[1-2] Mailbox Settings-Full Setting-Mailbox Parameters-♦ Mailbox Password (Message Client)

+'''

-- 21.1 UM Configuration-[2] Class of Service-General - $\rightarrow \clubsuit$ Fax Option - $\rightarrow \blacklozenge$ Desktop Messaging
+21.1 UM Configuration-[2] Class of Service-General

+→ Desktop Messaging